 About This Workshop

 Bring your laptop.
-This is a non-technical workshop meant for anyone: marketers, advertisers, developers, investors, data analysts, students, policy wonks -- all are welcome.
+This is a non-technical workshop meant for anyone (both the novice and the chatbot developer alike).
+Marketers, advertisers, developers, investors, data analysts, students are welcome.

 The NYU Entrepreneurial Institute leads University-wide initiatives to launch successful startups and commercialize technology created by NYU’s 60,000 students, faculty and researchers.
 We are team of startup experts that offers educational programming and events, and help identify funding opportunities for aspiring entrepreneurs.